Taught course

 About the Double Degree

-The European Politics, Conflict and Culture programme, leading to the MA in European History, Politics, and Society from Columbia and the MSc in Culture and Conflict in a Global Europe from LSE introduces students to some of the long-standing debates over the origin and dynamics of modern European politics, economies, societies, and cultures – and analyses how they inform our understanding of conflict in the global context.
+The MA in European History, Politics, and Society from Columbia and the MSc in Culture and Conflict in a Global Europe from LSE jointly offer the European Politics, Conflict and Culture programme to students.
+This double degree programme delves into the origin and dynamics of modern European politics, economies, societies, and cultures, and examines their role in shaping conflicts in the global context.
+As an MSc student, you will study how globalisation shapes Europe as a political and cultural space and explore its role as a global actor.

 Information for international students